FornaxA/cevap-doc/Token_case_1.md

 1. Game studio web service `Settle winners`

    This service consists of:
-   * A front-end: input form on a website where the game studio can input the Leaderboard, consisting of top 10 data: rank, user name, ION address, ION price amount
+   * A front-end: input form on a website where the game studio can input the Leaderboard, consisting of top 10 data: rank, user name, ION address, ION price amount.
+Additionally, the game studio can input an event number to uniquely identify this specific event.
    * After the service user submitted the Leaderboard data through the website's input form, the service performs calls to the `iond` ION daemon through remote procedure calls (RPC calls).
 With these calls, the service sends the ION rewards to the Leaders, and the service sends them a transaction that has data (OP_RETURN) in the first output and a special token in the second output.
      * The OP_RETURN data has the following format: